rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Werebeast (WIP).md

 If you lose your temporary hit points, you revert back to your human form.
 You can also voluntarily turn back as a Movement Action.

 **Monstruous Blood.
 Action (1PM+, up to your Wild Dice):**
 - Human form: Choose an ally you can see within 6sqr of you.
-They recover 1d8 HP per PM spent.
+They recover 1 **Wild Dice** HP per PM spent.
 - Beast form: Make a ranged attack (DEX) against an enemy you can see within 6sqr of you.
-On a hit they take 2d8 poison damage, +1d8 per PM spent after the first.
+On a hit they take 2 **Wild Dice** poison damage, +1 **Wild Dice** per PM spent after the first.

 **Saves.** All werebeast abilities that require the target to make a saving throw use your Human form Presence as the stat for the DC.